even4void/aliquote/content/post/duckdb.md

 Duckdb has long been a database backend I wanted to try, along with [TileDB](https://github.com/TileDB-Inc/TileDB) (I followed [Dirk Eddelbuettel](https://github.com/eddelbuettel) work on its R frontend, but go checkout [his website](https://dirk.eddelbuettel.com/) for more information; I also warmly recommend his online course on [Data Science Programming Methods](https://stat447.com/)).

 Let's benchmark loading some data then.
 I fetched data for year 2021 (1.6 Go), which includes 3,669,928 records according to the [codebook](https://data.nber.org/nvss/natality/code/nat2021us.html).[^2] For the sake of comparison, loading the same data file in sqlite took less than 1,5 minutes, with little RAM caching.
-Simple queries are a breeze as expected:
+Simple queries are a breeze as expected, although I forgot to enable proper timing (`.timer on`):

 ```sql
 sqlite> .mode csv nat2021us